enkidevs/curriculum/coding-intro/coding-intro-core/coding-intro-introduction/intro-to-coding.md

 All programming languages have a handful of building blocks.
 When combined, they can create any program:

-??? to store information like `x = 5`
+Variables to store information like `x = 5`
-??? to differentiate between numbers, text, etc.
+Data types to differentiate between numbers, text, etc.
-??? to make little blocks for different tasks
-??? to make yes/no decisions
+Function to make little blocks for different tasks Condition to make yes/no decisions
-??? to repeat tasks as we please
+Loops to repeat tasks as we please

 - variables
 - data types